climate-and-health-datasci-Unicamp/ldl-cholesterol-climate-analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We also intended to analyze the impact of each cold wave, to then relate it with the predictive models, but our data was insufficient to perform such analysis.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We had the intention to conduct a similar analysis to assess the influence of high thermal amplitude on LDL-C concentrations.
 Days with thermal amplitude above the 90th percentile, based on the historical series, were considered high thermal amplitude days.
 The results indicated a lower percentage of LARV for days with high thermal amplitude, which was not the expected as it differed from the literature.
-We concluded that in order to perform a good analysis, we needed to consider more factors (quais?
-Se puder) and for this reason we chose to focus the analysis only on the cold waves.
+We concluded that in order to perform a good analysis, we needed to consider more factors and for this reason we chose to focus the analysis only on the cold waves.

 # Conclusions